snpsuen/Kubeflow_quickstart/README.md

 #### 5. Prepare a docker image for creation of the Trainjob and Trainingruntime CRDs

-Create another docker image where the command kubectl can be executed in a container running from it.
+Create another docker image that includes the binaries kubectl.
+The command will be executed in a container running from the image to create the Trainingruntime and TrainJob CRDs as defined in step 4.
 Such a container will be deployed inside a pipeline run pod served by Kubectl Pipelines. <br>
 More specifically, the docker image is based on python:3.10-slim with the binaries /usr/local/bin/kubectl installed.

 ```